pkirkham/pkirkham.github.io/_posts/analysis/2026-02-08-viscosity-lucas.md

 ### Hydrocarbon mixtures

 Good performance with pure components and binary mixtures means nothing if the technique does not work on real-world fluids.
 Four different hydrocarbon gas mixtures and measurements of viscosity were published by Lee, Gonzalez and Eakin (1966).
-Whilst there are some apparent discontinuities in the measured data, this dataset is sufficient to assess the predictive performance of the implemented Chung method as shown in Figure 5 below.
+Whilst there are some apparent discontinuities in the measured data, this dataset is sufficient to assess the predictive performance of the implemented Lucas method as shown in Figure 5 below.

 It can be seen that the Lucas method is able to model the correct trends in terms of the viscosity variation with temperature and pressure, and the absolute viscosity predicted is close to the measured values.
 The accuracy in all cases is superior to that observed with the Chung et al method.